 If you are downsizing in later life, it means you can choose a property that will be better suited to your needs as you get older.
 Instead of having to contend with your stairs, limited accessibility or a huge garden requiring maintenance, you can pick a property that can work for you.

 Why wouldn’t I downsize?

-Some have become accustomed to a home of a certain size and space, and perhaps nothing they look at really appeals.
+Some people have got used to a home of a certain size and space, and perhaps nothing they look at really appeals.
 It can be hard, after years of aiming for more space to decide to move somewhere smaller.
 Perhaps everything seems poky, or you can’t imagine how you could ever fit all your items into a smaller property.
 It’s natural to be resistant.

 Property values change over time, which should be great if you’ve had your property for a while.
 You may find that your property has increased in value, and you should have a lot more to work with when looking for a new home.
 However, just because you want a smaller place, it doesn’t mean you necessarily want to change your location.
 You may struggle to find a smaller property in your area or feel that even the smaller homes are too expensive for you to truly benefit from the sale.

 If you want to be in the same neighbourhood, or to be near family, you may find there aren’t many downsizing opportunities.